From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Conclusion and Future Work

-In this paper, we empirically revealed three limitations of ensemble learning in CTR prediction tasks and explored potential solutions from the perspectives of knowledge distillation and deep mutual learning.
-Accordingly, we proposed a novel model-agnostic Ensemble Knowledge Transfer Framework (EKTF).
-Additionally, we designed an innovative evaluation mechanism that balanced the weights of multiple losses to achieve tailored instruction from teachers to students and selective learning among students.
-Experiments on five real-world datasets demonstrated the effectiveness, compatibility, and flexibility of EKTF.
-For future work, we aimed to perform self-knowledge transfer for sub-networks to further enhance the compatibility and effectiveness of the framework.
+In this paper, we empirically revealed limitations and the cause of large ensemble networks in CTR prediction tasks and explored potential solutions from the perspectives of knowledge distillation and deep mutual learning.
+Accordingly, we proposed a novel model-agnostic and hyperparameter-free Knowledge-Driven Ensemble Framework (KDEF).
+Additionally, we designed a novel examination mechanism that balanced the weights of multiple losses to achieve tailored instruction from teachers to students and selective learning among students.
+Experiments on five real-world datasets demonstrated the effectiveness, compatibility, and flexibility of KDEF.
+For future work, we aimed to perform self-knowledge transfer or self-ensemble for sub-networks to further enhance the compatibility and effectiveness of the framework.